JuliaEditorSupport/JuliaDT/README.md

 #To Do

-1. Indentation
-2. Julia Project/Package wizard (.git source and test drectories)
-3. Syntax colouring extension (operators ...brackets?)
+1. Extend support for Navigation and Outline
+2. REPL support
+3. Plotting Support
+4. Incremental Execution

 # References